Calculating Corporate Taxable Income in Singapore

 In order to calculate the taxable income the following adjustments are made to the Singapore company’s net profit/loss data:

-- Deduct Capital Allowances.
+- Deduct capital allowances.
 Expenditure incurred on the purchase of fixed assets is not deductible for tax purposes as it is capital in nature.
 Depreciation on fixed assets is also not deductible for tax purposes.
 However, in place of the depreciation, the company can claim for a deduction for the wear and tear of the fixed asset known as “capital allowance”.
-Unutilized capital allowances from previous accounting periods as well as from the current account period on fixed assets can be deducted.
+Unutilised capital allowances from previous accounting periods as well as from the current account period on fixed assets can be deducted.

 Taxable Income Adjustments Example